Here’s a short guide showing you how to hide mounted drives from the Ubuntu Dock in Ubuntu 19.10 and 20.04 LTS.

 Tip Also works in Dash to Dock

-Because the Ubuntu Dock is based on the Dash to Dock extension for the GNOME Shell desktop environment the steps mentioned in this post also apply to Dash to Dock v67 and above.
+Because the Ubuntu Dock is based on the Dash to Dock extension for the GNOME Shell desktop environment the steps mentioned in this work with the regular Dash to Dock gnome extension too,

 For now it is not possible to whitelist mounts so that only specific drives show up in the Dock.
 You can either hide mounted drives from the Ubuntu Dock entirely, or not at all.